On recovering missing values for sequences in a pathwise setting: On robustness with respect to noise contamination

-Therefore, it can be concluded that the prediction is robust with respect to noise contamination for any given $\e$.
+Therefore, it can be concluded that the recovering is robust with respect to noise contamination for any given $\e$.

 It can be noted that if $\e\to 0$ then $n\to +\infty$ and $\kappa\to +\infty$.
 In this case, error (\ref{yn}) is increasing for any given $\nuu>0$.
-This happens when the predictor is targeting too small a size of the error for the sequences from $\X(p,h)$, i.e., under the assumption that $\nuu=0$.
+This happens when the recovering procedure is targeting too small a size of the error for the sequences from $\X(w)$, i.e., under the assumption that $\nuu=0$.

-The equations describing the dependence of $\e$ and $\k$ on $n$ could be derived similarly to estimates in \cite{D12b}, Section 6, where it was done for some predicting kernels and for band-limited sequences.
+The equations describing the dependence of $\e$ and $\k$ on $n$ could be derived similarly to estimates in \cite{D12b}, Section 6 obtained for the predicting problem.